FAQ for Professors

 - Please submit exam questions at least three business days prior to your scheduled exam to allow for enough time to print/upload exams and prepare appropriately.

-If you have multiple choice or true/false questions, please try to place them either at the beginning or the end of the exam.
+If you have multiple choice or true/false questions, please place them either at the beginning or the end of the exam, starting with question #1.
 You can have up to six answer options (A, B, C, D, E, or F).The software does not allow more than one right answer for any question.

 - If you are submitting multiple choice or true/false questions, please also submit your answer key with your exam packet to allow us to grade this portion of the exam for you.

 - If we receive your answer key in advance, we will return multiple choice and/or true/false results at the same time that we notify you that your exams are ready for pickup.